JanDostal/tul-alg2-semestral-project/README.md

         #getInstance(DataContextAccessor dbContext)$ IDataTable~TVShow~
     }

-note for EmailSender "Součást package utils.emailsender (externí knihovna)"
+note for EmailSender "Included in the package utils.emailsender (external library)"

-note for IDataFileManager "Součást package utils.interfaces" note for FileManagerAccessor "Součást package app.logic.filemanager" note for MoviesFileManager "Součást package app.logic.filemanager" note for TVEpisodesFileManager "Součást package app.logic.filemanager" note for TVSeasonsFileManager "Součást package app.logic.filemanager" note for TVShowsFileManager "Součást package app.logic.filemanager"
+note for IDataFileManager "Included in the package utils.interfaces" note for FileManagerAccessor "Included in the package app.logic.filemanager" note for MoviesFileManager "Included in the package app.logic.filemanager" note for TVEpisodesFileManager "Included in the package app.logic.filemanager" note for TVSeasonsFileManager "Included in the package app.logic.filemanager" note for TVShowsFileManager "Included in the package app.logic.filemanager"

 MoviesFileManager --|> IDataFileManager : Implements
 TVEpisodesFileManager --|> IDataFileManager : Implements